Given AB Sugar owns some of Czarnikow Group Limited, how can I be sure BS can't influence CGL or see my pricing decisions?

 Who can advise me on when I should price my beet on this contract?

 Any pricing decisions are strictly for each individual grower.
 Czarnikow will provide some market analysis on CzApp, but this does not constitute pricing advice.
-Access to CzApp analysis can be provided to all growers not only those participating in the 2021 crop pilot.
+Access to CzApp analysis can be provided to all growers.

 What’s the minimum tonnage trade I can execute each day?
 Why is it a minimum of 50t of sugar beet?